OpenGen/GenTorch/README.md

 [ ] Add some abstraction to make it easy to add a new primitive distribution.

 [ ] Implement `Normal` and `Bernoulli` and `Discrete` distributions based on that abstraction.

-[ ] Add support for using `gradients` with generative function that have return values and arguments that are not only `torch::Tensors`, but include tuples, lists, and dictionaries, and compositions of these.
-(This will likely involve defining Gen-specific compound data types).
-Also add support for registering new user-defined data types that also inter-operate cleanly with `gradients`.

 [ ] Implement proper tests and continous integration.